Phoenix-Effect/GPMDP-Web-Remote/README.md

-# GDMP Remote
+# GPDMP Remote
-This is a simple remote for  [Google music desktop player](https://www.googleplaymusicdesktopplayer.com/)
+This is a simple remote for  [Google play music desktop player](https://www.googleplaymusicdesktopplayer.com/)

 Its in very early stages so contains plenty of bugs!
 You can run it by downloading it, installing dependencies by running